 The main event of Day 3 was to drive to the summit of Mauna Kea and see the sunset.
 It was truly beautiful and stunning!

-At around 17:30, we continued our climb up to the summit with our 4WD (four-wheeled drive).
+At around 5:30 pm, we continued our climb up to the summit with our four-wheeled drive (4WD).
+We rented a four-wheeled drive for a day just to come here because it is not safe to drive normal cars to the summit.
 I felt this drive was super long, and it seemed that the 11-mile gravel road would never end.
-We arrived at about 18:20 as I drove super slow uphill.
+We arrived at about 6:20 pm and the sun was just about to set.
 The weather up here was vastly different with the non-stop strong chilly wind.
 At this moment the sky hasn’t cleared up and we can see the clouds quickly moved by.

-10 minutes later at 18:35, the sky was finally cleared, and we got the fabulous sunset scene.
+10 minutes later at 6:35 pm, the sky was cleared.
+Finally, there was the fabulous sunset scene!

 It was also very beautiful at the opposite side of the sun.

-It was an amazing experience and is one of the three most memorable destinations on Big Island!
+It was an amazing experience!
+Even though renting a 4WD or joining a one-day tour is necessary, I think it is very worth coming.
+This is one of the three most memorable destinations on Big Island.
 Everyone who visits Big Island should come up and see if possible!